+Please also refer to the Virtual Meeting Guide provided by TSX Trust with the Meeting Materials for further details on asking a question at the Wheaton online virtual Meeting.

+- Q. What if I am experiencing difficulties attending the Online Virtual Meeting? - A. If you have questions regarding the online virtual Meeting platform or require assistance accessing the Meeting website, you may contact tsxtvgminfo@tmx.com.
+If you attend the Meeting, you must remain connected to the Internet at all times during the Meeting in order to vote when balloting commences.
+It is your responsibility to ensure Internet connectivity for the duration of the Meeting.
+Note that if you lose connectivity once the Meeting has commenced, there may be insufficient time to resolve your issue before voting is completed.
+Therefore, even if you currently plan to attend the Meeting and vote during the live webcast, you should consider voting your shares in advance or by proxy so that your vote will be counted in the event you experience any technical difficulties or are otherwise unable to access the Meeting.
+In the event of technical malfunction or other significant problem that disrupts the Meeting, the chair of the Meeting may adjourn, recess, or expedite the Meeting, or take such other action as the chair of the Meeting determines is appropriate, considering the circumstances.

+Please also refer to the Virtual Meeting Guide provided by TSX Trust with the Meeting Materials if you have questions or difficulties accessing the online virtual Meeting platform.

 - Q. What if I am a non-registered shareholder and do not give voting instructions to my nominee? - A. If you are not attending the online virtual Meeting or in person, as a non-registered shareholder, in order to ensure your shares are voted in the way you would like, you must provide voting instructions to your nominee by the deadline provided in the materials you receive from your nominee.
-If you do not provide voting instructions to your nominee, your shares may not be voted in accordance with your wishes. - Q. What happens if the Meeting format, location, time or date needs to be changed? - A. We are committed to keeping you informed.
-We will notify shareholders of a change without sending additional soliciting materials or updating proxy-related materials by: (i) issuing a news release announcing the change in the date, time, location or format; (ii) filing the news release on SEDAR; and (iii) informing all the parties involved in the proxy voting infrastructure (such as intermediaries, transfer agents, and proxy service providers) of the change. - Q. Who is soliciting my vote/proxy? - A. The management of Wheaton is soliciting your vote/proxy in connection with its Meeting.
+If you do not provide voting instructions to your nominee, your shares may not be voted in accordance with your wishes.

+Q. What happens if the Meeting format, location, time or date needs to be changed?

+A. We are committed to keeping you informed.
+We will notify shareholders of a change without sending additional soliciting materials or updating proxy-related materials by: (i) issuing a news release announcing the change in the date, time, location or format; (ii) filing the news release on SEDAR+; and (iii) informing all the parties involved in the proxy voting infrastructure (such as intermediaries, transfer agents, and proxy service providers) of the change.

+Q. Who is soliciting my vote/proxy?

+A. The management of Wheaton is soliciting your vote/proxy in connection with its Meeting.
 It is expected that the solicitation will be primarily by mail, however, proxies may also be solicited personally by regular employees of the Company and the Company may use the services of an outside proxy solicitation agency to solicit proxies.
-The costs of solicitation will be borne by the Company. - Q. Who is entitled to vote? - A. You are entitled to vote if you were a holder of common shares of Wheaton as of the close of business on March 15, 2023.
-Each common share is entitled to one vote. - Q. When are proxies due?
+The costs of solicitation will be borne by the Company.

+Q. Who is entitled to vote?

+A. You are entitled to vote if you were a holder of common shares of Wheaton as of the close of business on March 15, 2024.
+Each common share is entitled to one vote.

+Q. When are proxies due?

 Duly completed and executed proxies must be received by the Company's transfer agent at the address indicated on the enclosed envelope no later than 10:30 a.m.
-(PST) on May 10, 2023, or no later than 48 hours before the time of any adjourned Meeting (excluding Saturdays, Sundays and holidays).
+(PST) on May 8, 2024, or no later than 48 hours before the time of any adjourned Meeting (excluding Saturdays, Sundays and holidays).